 Club: Werder Bremen, Bayern Munich, Cologne

-Claudio Pizarro has proven himself a true fan favourite over the course of a Bundesliga career that has spanned more than 20 years.
-The Peruvian has found the back of the net in the German top flight in every calendar year since 1999 when he was first signed by Bremen (he would re-sign three further times) from Alianza Lima in his homeland.
-Still going at 41, the 200-goal mark is within reach before he finally hangs up his boots – if the bionic man ever does so!
+Claudio Pizarro proved himself a true fan favourite over the course of a Bundesliga career that spanned more than 20 years.
+The Peruvian found the back of the net in the German top flight in every calendar year from 1999 - when he was first signed by Bremen (he would re-sign three further times) from Alianza Lima in his homeland - until 2019 before finally hanging up his boots at the age of 41, ending just shy of the 200-goal mark.

 7) Ulf Kirsten

 After Müller, Ulf Kirsten is the only other player in the Bundesliga’s top 10 to score all his goals for one club.
 Born in East Germany, he began his career with Dynamo Dresden and twice won the league before reunification, after which he joined Bayer Leverkusen.
 He finished as top scorer in the Bundesliga three times (1992/93, 1996/97, 1997/98) and was a key member of the Bayer team that famously became known as the Eternal Bridesmaids after four runners-up finishes, as well as defeats in the 2001/02 UEFA Champions League and DFB Cup finals.

 8) Stefan Kuntz

 Stefan Kuntz set the tone for his Bundesliga career by scoring a goal in each of his first four games in the league with Bochum in 1983/84.
 He went on to reach double figures in all but four of his 15 top-flight campaigns.
 The former Germany U21 coach finished as top scorer in 1985/86 and 1993/94, between which he sensationally won the league with Kaiserslautern in 1990/91.